Identifying Right Whales with Photographs

 In addition to callosities and lip sizes, scientists can use other features to identify individual right whales.
 Some of these features—such as belly patterns and lip crenulations—are inherited.
 Others—including scars and divots—occur during a whale’s life.

 In the mid 1970s, researchers discovered that, in several species, individual whales could be distinguished from each other by natural markings.
 Since that time, photo-identification of whales and dolphins has become the cornerstone of modern whale research.
-Funded by a grant from the National Science Foundation, our researchers partnered with Parallax Consulting LLC to develop and launch a state-of-the-art software package called DIGITS.
+Funded by a grant from the National Science Foundation, our researchers partnered with Parallax Consulting LLC to develop and launch a state-of-the-art software package called DIGITS (Digital Image Gathering and Information Tracking System).
 DIGITS has revolutionized the processing of all aspects of digital photo-identification data and is vital to the North Atlantic Right Whale Identification Catalog.